Je-Leo-AS/Curriculo/main.typ

   task-description: [
     - Developed firmware in C/C++ for virtual terminal interfaces of agricultural machines.
     - Created data science algorithms for spatial data and equipment collection.
-    - Implemented scalable cloud services with AWS and databases.
+    - Implemented scalable cloud services using AWS and databases.
   ],
   date-from: "10/2022",
   date-to: "Present",